Universal quantum multi-qubit entangling gates with auxiliary spaces: Introduction

-In this paper, we propose a simplified CNOT and multi-qubit Toffoli gates by using higher-dimensional spaces.
-Specifically, $(2n-3)$ qubit-qudit and $(2n-4)$ single-qudit gates are required to implement an $n$-qubit Toffoli gate.
-The cost of the three-qubit Toffoli gate is reduced from the lower bound of five two-qubit gates to one CNOT and two partial-swap (P-SWAP) gates.
-In addition, using the spatial-mode degree of freedom (DOF) of the single photon, we design a feasible optical architecture for implementing CNOT and Toffoli gates with linear optics.
-Our proposals have several other advantages: (i) Our optical implementation of the CNOT gate does not require an extra entangled photon pair or a single photon, and the success probability of the gate is enhanced. (ii) The cost of the three-qubit Toffoli gate is reduced from the unconstructed lower bound of five two-qubit gates \cite{Five1,Five2} three qubit-qudit gates. (iii) Linear optical Toffoli gates can be constructed with a higher success probability than other existing optical schemes \cite{T-PRA,T-NatPhy,LO-Toffoli}.
+Ralph \emph{et al}. \cite{T-PRA,T-NatPhy} first proposed an interesting scheme for synthesizing a Toffoli gate using three qubit-qudit CNOT gates and two single-qutrit $X_A$ gates.
+The main idea of the works in Refs. \cite{T-PRA,T-NatPhy} was to extend temporarily the higher-dimensional subspaces on one of the controlled qubit carriers and then perform corresponding logical operations.
+Using the same method as Refs. \cite{T-PRA,T-NatPhy}, in this paper, we propose an alternative scheme to implement the CNOT and Toffoli gates based on the partial-swap (P-SWAP) gates by using higher-dimensional spaces.
+Specifically, $(2n-1)$ qubit-qudit and $(2n-2)$ single-qudit gates are required to implement an $n$-control-qubit Toffoli gate.
+In addition, using the spatial-mode degree of freedom (DOF) of the single-photon, we design a feasible optical architecture for implementing CNOT and Toffoli gates with linear optics.
+Our proposals have several other advantages: (i) Our optical implementation of the CNOT gate does not require an extra entangled photon pair or a single-photon, and the success probability of the gate is enhanced. (ii) Linear optical Toffoli gates can be constructed with a higher success probability than other existing optical schemes \cite{T-PRA,T-NatPhy,LO-Toffoli}. (iii) Our schemes are simple and feasible with the current technology.